Frequently asked questions

 You can open a bank account with your passport.
 But most banks will also ask for proof of your Fiscal Residence, most likely your previous years Tax Return.
 There are two types of bank account: residents and non-residents accounts.
 The residents account has a number of advantages, like a slightly cheaper mortgage rate beneficial borrowing terms (up to an 80% mortgage rather than 60%).
 If you are going to open a residents account you are required to take out Residencia but some banks will do so with a NIE and NIF.

-Yes, but you should estimate it will cost you about 30% of the Spanish book value of the vehicle to get it in and registered on Spanish plates.
+Yes, you can import a car to Spain, but you should estimate it will cost you about 30% of the Spanish book value of the vehicle to get it in and registered on Spanish plates.
 You have two months in which to change the paperwork if you are a Non Resident and 1 month to do it if you are.
 You should bring all possible paperwork with you, including a receipt proving what the car cost.

 You should bring a European Certificate of Conformity with you from the manufacturer.
 If this is not possible you will need a licensed surveyor to produce a technical data sheet on your car – this costs around 250€.